diskoverdata/diskover-docs/source_files/install_docker.md

 docker exec <container> find /templates -type f
 ```

 All application host (bind) mounts are in the mount directory by default.
-The directory structure of all containers closely follows the standard install paths as detailed in the [Diskover installation guide](https://docs.diskoverdata.com/diskover_installation_guide/).
+The directory structure of all containers closely follows the standard install paths as detailed in the [Diskover Installation Guide](https://docs.diskoverdata.com/diskover_installation_guide/).
 Here is a list of a few core configuration files:

 **Core**
 [Settings](./mount/web/www/src/diskover/Constants.php): ./mount/web/www/src/diskover/Constants.php